 Turns out Google’s in the market for an SEO Manager.
 Apparently, the company’s product pages – search aside, of course – don’t actually have the best SEO in the world.
 Who would’ve thought?

-Of course, this is an unfortunate reality that many who are involved in search engine marketing have long since accepted.
+Of course, many involved in search engine marketing have long since accepted this unfortunate reality.

 But wait…isn’t that exactly what Google’s doing?

-That said, it is a little confusing that Google’s not simply doing this internally.
-Maybe they figure it’d give them an unfair advantage if they had an insider tweak their pages to rank higher?
-Or maybe they’re just trying to form a concept of how well outsiders understand their search engine.
+With that in mind, it is somewhat confusing that Google isn’t handling this internally.
+Perhaps they believe it would create an unfair advantage if they had an insider adjust their pages for higher rankings.
+Alternatively, maybe they are simply trying to gauge how well external parties understand their search engine.

 Who knows?
 It could very well be both.
 Either way, the lesson here is clear: